 Day 9: Tombos - Wadi Halfa – Ashkait - Abu Simbel

 Today we depart very early in the morning and continue to the border with Egypt.
 Once we have cleared the formalities to enter Egypt, we shall meet our Egyptian staff who will accompany us for the rest of the journey.
 Arrival in late afternoon in Abu Simbel.

 Day 10: Abu Simbel – beginning of the cruise - Toshka Island – Qasr Ibrahim Fortress - Amada

 In the morning we enjoy a visit to the famous rock-cut temples of Abu Simbel UNESCO).
 Afterwards, we board our private boat to start our beautiful cruise on Lake Nasser.
-We reach We reach Toshka Island and an opportunity to swim in the lake.
+We reach Toshka Island and an opportunity to swim in the lake.
 We then sail towards Qasr Ibrim (qasr = fortress) the only monument to have remained in its original location when the lake was flooded.
-We continue cruising across the lake towards Amada where we will arrive just before sunset.
+We continue cruising across the lake towards Amada arriving just before sunset.

 Day 11: Navigation on Lake Nasser: Amada temples – –Korosqo- Nubian fjords” sail - Wadi El Arab dunes